alphagov/specialist-publisher/README.md

 Specialist Publisher is a Ruby on Rails application used to create and manage documents.
 This application does not store documents in a database of its own.
 Instead it sends JSON data to the publishing-api where it is persisted in a Postgres datastore.
 This data is then requested from the publishing-api and displayed to the user.

-When a document is published, the relevant document information is sent to Rummager enabling it to be searchable on gov.uk.

 Another result of publishing a document is that a call is made to the Email Alert Api which will notify Gov Delivery to send an email to subscribers.
 These emails are sent when a document is first published and also when an editor makes a major update.
 This is true for all formats other than Drug Safety Updates which are instead sent via a monthly email newsletter.

 Attachments are sent to and then handled by Asset Manager.
 When an attachment is uploaded, Asset Manager will scan the attachment for viruses and then return a URL from which the attachment can be viewed.
 When an attachment is deleted it will be 'soft' deleted from Asset Manager so as to be no longer viewable by a user.